 A concept design for the revitalisation of a much loved aquatic facility in an environmentally sensitive area.

-The new Maylands Waterland concept design addresses the community’s desire to revitalise the water park and the associated foreshore area while bringing it in line with Australian safety standards.
+The new Maylands Waterland design addresses the community’s desire to revitalise the very popular but deteriorating water park and the adjacent foreshore area while bringing it in-line with Australian Safety Standards.

-The proposed concept is based on the interpretation of the riparian zone within the Maylands Foreshore Reserve, which is the interface between land and river.
+The designs are based on the interpretation of the riparian zone within the Maylands Foreshore Reserve, which is the interface between land and river.

 Stage 1 includes the redevelopment of the Maylands Waterland into an all-abilities accessible aquatic play space inspired by Swan River ecology.
 Key elements of the design within the Waterland site are interpretations of local native flora and fauna, many of which are depicted as custom play elements, feature fencing, artworks and sculptural pieces.